Barnegat Township School District

-The Barnegat Township School District is a comprehensive community public school district that serves students in kindergarten through twelfth grade from Barnegat Township, in Ocean County, New Jersey, United States.
+The Barnegat Township School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Barnegat Township, in Ocean County, in the U.S. state of New Jersey.

-As of the 2017-18 school year, the district and its six schools had an enrollment of 3,189 students and 277.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.5:1.
+As of the 2021–22 school year, the district, comprising six schools, had an enrollment of 3,583 students and 272.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.1:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "CD", the third-lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Schools

-Schools in the district (with 2017-18 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2021-22 enrollment data from the National Center for Education Statistics) are: